jedisct1/libsodium-doc/helpers/README.md

 void sodium_memzero(void * const pnt, const size_t len);
 ```

-After usage, sensitive data should be overwritten.
-But `memset()` and hand-written code can be silently stripped out by an optimizing compiler or by the linker.
+After use, sensitive data should be overwritten, but `memset()` and hand-written code can be silently stripped out by an optimizing compiler or by the linker.

 The `sodium_memzero()` function tries to effectively zero `len` bytes starting at `pnt`, even if optimizations are being applied to the code.